When You’re Triggered: The STAMP Protocol

 This is the core of the protocol.

-If every trigger is a timestamp, then ask yourself:
+If every trigger is a timestamp, then ask what old time your system thinks it is back in.

-That does not mean you need a perfect childhood narrative in the middle of an argument.
-It just means getting curious enough to notice the echo.
+You do not need a perfect trauma narrative in the middle of conflict.
+You do not need to solve your childhood in real time.
+You just need enough curiosity to notice the echo.

 Maybe this tone reminds you of being talked down to.

-Maybe this silence reminds you of withdrawal, punishment, or abandonment.
+Maybe this silence reminds you of punishment or abandonment.

 Maybe this criticism feels like humiliation.

-Maybe this uncertainty feels like the start of another collapse.
+Maybe this uncertainty feels like the beginning of another collapse.

-Maybe this conflict feels dangerous because, at one point in your life, conflict really was dangerous.
+Maybe conflict feels dangerous because, at one point, conflict really was dangerous.

 Now ask the grounding question: